Class Description

 Basic Properties of Real Numbers

-For all real numbers $a$, $b$, and $c$
+For all real numbers a, b, and c

-1. Closure under addition and multiplication: $a + b \in \mathbb{R}, ab \in \mathbb{R}$
+1. Closure under addition and multiplication: a+bR,abR

-7. Subtraction: $b-a$ is defined to equal $b + (-a)$
+7. Subtraction: ba is defined to equal b+(a)

 Additional Axioms for Real Numbers